-There have been no transfers between input levels 1 & 2 during the year and there have been no change in the valuation technique used during the year for financial instruments.
+There have been no transfers between input levels 1 and 2 during the year and there have been no change in the valuation technique used during the year for financial instruments.

-The Council does not hold any financial assets which are carried at Fair Value categorised within level 3 of the Fair Value Hierarchy
+The council does not hold any financial assets which are carried at fair value categorised within level 3 of the fair value hierarchy

-The Council also has an Equity Share in a limited company, UBICO ltd. This is a teckal company owned by 7 Local Authorities.
+The council also has an equity share in a limited company, UBICO ltd. This is a teckal company owned by 7 Local Authorities.
 Each Local Authority has a £1 share capital equity in the company.
-The Shareholder agreement is that each interested body has a equal share interest.
+The Shareholder agreement is that each interested body has an equal share interest.
 This interest can not be traded and can only be realised on dissolving our interest in the company.
 Therefore it has no fair value and is held as a long term investment at historic cost.

-18. Short Term Debtors
+20. Short Term Debtors